deepeshmi26/notes/networking_tcp vs udp.md

 - **Stateful connections** → each session consumes memory.

 **Clarifying question discussed:**
-> “Does TCP only send acknowledgements?”
+> “Does TCP client only send acknowledgements?”
 → No. Both sides send **data + acknowledgements**.
 TCP is **full-duplex** — both can send simultaneously.

 ---